 - Only official transcripts will be evaluated.
 Do not submit photocopies, grade reports, or internet printouts.

 - Submit official transcripts from all colleges attended.
 Your evaluation may be incomplete and you may be deemed ineligible for certification without all of your postsecondary credit and relevant credentials officially documented in your file.

 - Be sure that your social security number or Florida DOE License# is on each transcript.
 Some institutions do not display the social security number without a specific request from the student.
 Therefore, ask the registrar's office when you request transcripts that your social security number be shown on your transcript.
 You may also write your social security number or Florida DOE License# on the document.

 Submitting Out-of-State Certificates

-If you hold a valid standard certificate from a state other than Florida or a U.S. territory, send in a photocopy of the front and back of your valid certificate with your application form.
+If you hold a valid standard certificate from a state other than Florida or a U.S. territory, submit a photocopy of the front and back of your valid certificate with your completed application.
 The certificate photcopy must include:

-- a certificate title that clearly designates its stage or level;
+- a certificate or license title that clearly designates its stage or level;

 - the ages and/or instructional grade levels of students for each subject or endorsement;

-- the date(s) the certificate is valid; and
+- the date(s) the certificate or license is valid; and

 - the educator's name and unique identification number.